COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

 spark-submit --driver-memory 20g --executor-memory 30g ./Code/LogMiningBig.py
 ```

 **Do you see a problem with the memory configuration in this .sh file?** This script is asking Stanage for each core to have 20GB.
-This is fine because the scripts is requesting 200GB in total (10 times 20GB) which is lower than the maximum of 1024GB.
+This is fine because the script is requesting 200GB in total (10 times 20GB) which is lower than the maximum of 1024GB.
 However, although spark-submit is requesting the same amount of 20GB per node for the `driver-memory`, the `executor-memory` is asking for 30G.
 There will not be any core with a real memory of 30G so the `executor-memory` request needs to be a maximum of 20G.

 Another property that may be useful to change dynamically is `--master local`.
-So far, we have set the number of nodes in the `SparkSession.builder` inside the python script, for example,
+So far, we have set the number of worker threads in the `SparkSession.builder` inside the Python script, for example,

 ```python
 spark = SparkSession.builder \